sari1fatih/SocialMediaChallenge/README.md

 You need to install Postgresql for database.
 That you can restore "dump-socialMedia-202206121858".

 If Docker no exists:
 You need to install Postgresql for database.
-That you can respore "dump-socialMedia-202206121858".
+That you can restore "dump-socialMedia-202206121858".

 # Api
 Postman or insomnia must be installed on the computer.That you can import to "SocialMediaChallenge.postman_collection.json"